WJDM (New Jersey): Expanded Band assignment

 In 1979, a World Administrative Radio Conference (WARC-79) adopted "Radio Regulation No. 480", which stated that "In Region 2, the use of the band 1605-1705 kHz by stations of the broadcasting service shall be subject to a plan to be established by a regional administrative radio conference..."
 As a consequence, on June 8, 1988, an ITU-sponsored conference held at Rio de Janeiro, Brazil adopted provisions, effective July 1, 1990, to extend the upper end of the Region 2 AM broadcast band, by adding ten frequencies which spanned from 1610 kHz to 1700 kHz.
 The agreement provided for a standard transmitter power of 1 kilowatt, which could be increased to 10 kilowatts in cases where it did not result in undue interference.

 While the Federal Communications Commission (FCC) was still making U.S. preparations to populate the additional frequencies, known as the AM expanded band, a provision was added to the Communications Act of 1934 in late 1991 which mandated that priority for assignments would be given to existing daytime-only stations that were located in a community with a population over 100,000, and which also did not have any full-time stations.
 Taking advantage of this provision, on December 8, 1995, WJDM became first station in the country to begin regular broadcasting on the expanded band, assigned to 1660 kHz.
 On February 1, 1996 Radio AAHS network children's programming debuted on 1660 AM, which lasted until 1997.

 Initially, the expanded band station carried the same WJDM call letters as its parent station.
 On March 17, 1997, the FCC completed the process of determining which stations would be permitted to move to expanded band frequencies, and WJDM was included among the eighty-eight selected stations, now formally authorized to move from 1530 to 1660 kHz.
 A construction permit for the expanded band station was assigned the call letters WBAH on May 11, 1998, which were changed to WWRU on February 15, 1999.
 WWRU later changed its community of license to Jersey City, New Jersey.

 Later history

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency, although this deadline was extended multiple times.
 WJDM ceased broadcasting on January 30, 2019, and its license was cancelled April 10, 2020.
-After the station ceased operations, W248CG became a repeater of WXMC, and now WTHE.
-The WJDM call letters were later moved to WTHE in Mineola, New York where Cantico Nuevo Ministry, Inc., which provides the Radio Cantico Nuevo programing, owns the station.
+After the station ceased operations, W248CG became a repeater of WXMC, and then WTHE.
+WTHE, a station in Mineola, New York, would later take on the WJDM call sign for itself; Cantico Nuevo Ministry, Inc., which provides the Radio Cantico Nuevo programing, owns that station.